chef-boneyard/chef-rfc/rfc081-release-cadence.md

 ## Ruby Cadence

-Since the ruby language itself releases new minor versions over the Christmas holidays, the April major release of Chef Client should include the minor revision of ruby which landed the prior Christmas.
+Since the Ruby language itself releases new minor versions over the Christmas holidays, the April major release of Chef Client should include the minor revision of ruby which landed the prior Christmas.
 Combined with the 6 month sliding window for cookbook support that also implies that when the prior major release of the client falls off